Media

 # Adding Additional File Types

 Security is the main reason behind the limitation on file types that users can upload.
-You can, however, get around this with a little bit of code.
+You can, however, get around this with a bit of code.
 Add this code to your theme or plugin to allow SVG files to be uploaded:

-function my_myme_types( $mime_types = array() ){
+function my_mime_types( $mime_types = array() ){

 $mime_types['svg'] = 'image/svg+xml'; // Adding svg extension